-On October 1, 2019, skilled nursing facilities (SNFs) will implement the patient-driven payment model (PDPM) for Medicare reimbursement, which bases payment for patients with speech-language pathology needs on their clinical characteristics.
+On October 1, 2019, skilled nursing facilities (SNFs) implemented the patient-driven payment model (PDPM) for Medicare reimbursement, which bases payment for patients with speech-language pathology needs on their clinical characteristics.
 Here are some ways speech-language pathologists (SLPs) can demonstrate their value in this new payment model.

 Success under PDPM will require SLPs to assist in the identification of patient needs.

 SLPs play a critical role in identifying patients for treatment and determining their plan of care.
 Comprehensive coding that recognizes all diagnoses and comorbidities/complexities is critical.

 Payment under PDPM will require SLPs to help SNFs maintain high-quality.

 Therapists play an imperative part in quality improvement and avoiding payment adjustments under the value-based purchasing program (VBP), the quality reporting program (QRP), and Nursing Home Compare.

 Involve SLPs in the completion of the Minimum Data Set (MDS)